 - The client base is rapidly growing as more people in Europe and North America see value in the business.

 Aliya Dung Paper: High-Quality Elephant Dung Paper

 Manufactured in Sri Lanka, Aliya Dung Paper is made from 30% elephant dung and 70% recycled paper.
 10% of all proceeds is donated towards the welfare of elephants in Sri Lanka.
-Shop on our website and subscribe to our newsletter to support the wonderful venture.
-Email me at firstname.lastname@example.org to find out how you can help our projects more proactively.
+Shop on our website for our Elephant notebooks and other paper products and subscribe to our newsletter to support the wonderful venture.
+Email me at email@example.com to find out how you can help our projects more proactively.